FRAMEWORK

 The framework makes eight predictions.
 All eight come from the same source: the bilateral crossing geometry at θ = π/8.
 No parameters were tuned.
 No results were retrofitted.

 Prediction 1: The fine structure constant. α⁻¹ = (9/2)π³ − √(2π) + 4/(9π³) = 137.035951.
 Six significant figures.
 The three terms are not chosen — they are the three instances of the Packler Effect, the irreducible geometric loss at each dimensional fold.
-The fully unfolded bilateral structure, minus the seam loss, plus the structural remainder the hierarchy cannot contain.
-What survives is α⁻¹.

 Prediction 3: T₁ × T₃ = 2.
 Exactly.
 Not approximately.

-Predictions 5–8 extend through the Koide ratio, the proton mass relation 3A² = m_proton, the speed of light as a constant projection mechanism, and the two arithmetic resolutions: 1/0 = +1, −1 and 0/0 = 1.
-In each case the prediction precedes the check.
+Predictions 5–8 extend through the Koide ratio, the proton mass relation, the speed of light, and the two arithmetic resolutions.
+The record is timestamped and permanent: DOI 10.5281/zenodo.19894290.

 How it was found